Date: 30 July 2020

 - Bayside Church Online will continue.
 Whether 50 or 100 people are allowed to gather in the building, we will continue our weekly services online in the current format.
 Since the pandemic outbreak, the Church has had to pivot, and an imminent return to normal is unlikely.
 And so, Bayside Church Online is here to stay.
 We thank the many people who have given us positive feedback about Online Services.
 Many have joined our church and connect groups.
 We want our online congregation to know we will continue to value this ministry into the future.

-- Church gatherings are unlikely to take place in the building until at least September.
+- Church gatherings are unlikely to take place in the building ufor sometime.
 Of course, this will depend on when the Government says it is safe to meet.
 We are currently looking at flows of how we can manage services for 100 people safely.
 We are discussing what church services look like and will communicate with you once we have a firmer plan in place.
 We recognise that some people will be cautious about large gatherings for some time.

 - Connect groups that wish to meet in homes can do so when people feel ready.
 Groups can meet in cafes or public spaces with social distancing in place.
 We recognise that some groups will desire to continue on Zoom or other online platforms, which is fine.
 In the meantime, the Church building will only be open to groups and individuals who wish to help pack hampers for the community.